 Every relationship goes through fights and arguments, ups and downs.
-Maybe you and your partner even have said a few angry words to each other along the way that you wish you could take back.
-But suddenly, things go too far to tolerate and here you are, looking for signs a man has anger issues.
+Maybe you and your partner have even said a few angry words to each other along the way that you wish you could take back.
+But when temper outbursts get too frequent and intense, you may have a far more insidious problem at hand.
+One some level, you know it already.
+That’s why you are here, looking for signs a man has anger issues.

 How do anger issues impact a relationship

 Getting angry at your partner once in a blue moon is not unusual.
 At times, their hurtful words may sound offensive to you or certain actions can go against your needs, leaving you surprised.
 Till this point, the situation is under control.
 The negative effects of anger in relationships become apparent when there is a ‘pattern’ to rage cycles and their expression.
 It can range from stonewalling a partner to something as scary as domestic abuse.
 If you’re wondering how to know if a man has anger issues, see if these characteristics of a short-tempered person apply to your partner: